scspinney/sokoban-solver/README.md

 ```

+## Updated info

+Instructions for dataset creation Sokoban

+1. Create levels using generate_maps.py under sokoban-gym (core)

+2. Compress the maps into a tar file on Mila cluster and transfer to Cedar

+3. Uncompress dataset, and run create_solver_dataset.sh to create all the sok files used by the solver, with the appropriate header

+4. Run create_dataset.py (or _mp version, maybe also compress_existing_batches_mp.py if running after) which takes each sok file, splits each level into an individual file, then compresses the directory as a batch with batch_num

+5. Combine all batches into one zipped file by running combine_batches.py and getting a combined_batches.zip file

+6. Run the solver on the zipped combined file: solve_zipped_dataset.py.
+This takes in the combined_batches.zip file, processes each batch found in the zipped file using multiprocessing in batches, compresses the solution into solutions_zipped subdirectory (sokobanLevels), then removes the tmp unzipped directory used by the solver (sokoban.py).
+This takes time.
+A progress bar is shown.

+7. Run X.py to combine all the solutions from each batch into one combined_solutions.zip file

+X. Combine solutions into single file

+## Older info

 It will print the solution to the terminal, and also save to sokobanLevels/solutions.
 To run the slurm script as an array job you can run:

 ```